-How Nathaniel Bassey started a praise and worship movement on Instagram
+How one man started a worship movement on Instagram

 Even Nigeria's expensive internet data costs have seemingly not deterred eager worshipers who have flocked to the livestream on his Instagram and Facebook pages.

-At it's peak, around 68,000 people have joined the Instagram livestream, while over 50,000 joined the Facebook livestream.
+At it's peak on Monday, CNN observed that around around 68,000 people joined the Instagram livestream, while over 50,000 joined the Facebook livestream.

 Statistics from Evolve Press reveal 10,000 posts with the hashtag "#HallelujahChallenge" and over 18,000 with the hashtag "#olowogbogboro" making it the number one trend in Nigeria.